azu/lodash-template-js-parser/README.md

 > Lodash template -> JavaScript Code and Template Content.

 It help to implement lint tools for JavaScript code in lodash template.

-`lodash-template-js-parser` just includes a parser for lodash template.
+`lodash-template-js-parser` just includes a parser for lodash template, So `lodash-template-js-parser` does not includes JavaScript Parser like espree, babel/parser.

 This idea and implementation is based on [ota-meshi/eslint-plugin-lodash-template](https://github.com/ota-meshi/eslint-plugin-lodash-template).